Monique-nel/BFB321-Group04/README.md

 # Mzanzi Market

-A simple marketplace project for the Mzanzi Market module (BFB 321).
-This repository contains the code and resources for a student project to demonstrate core marketplace features: product listing, browsing, user interactions and basic order flow.
+The Mzanzi marketplace project, completed in accrodance with the BFB 321 module requirements, is a web application that adresses the communication gap between Farmers Markets, Vendors and Customers in the South African Supply chain context.
+This repository contains the code and resources for the project to demonstrate core marketplace features: product listing, browsing, user interactions and basic order flow.
+Multiple coding languages and features were used in project completion.

 ## Features
-- Product catalog with categories and search
+- Product catalogue with categories, navbar and search
+- User authentication (register / login)
+- User detail pages
 - Product detail pages
-- User authentication (register / login)
 - Add to cart & checkout flow (mock)
 - Admin area for product management (create / edit / remove)
 - Tests and basic validation